Emerging Sustainable Architect / Designer

 Hospitality & Tourism

-A Class 5, 6, 7 or 8 building used for professional and / or commercial purposes of over 500sqm in floor size.
+A Class 5, 6, 7 or 8 building used for professional and / or commercial purposes over 500sqm in floor size.

 All projects and design firms located within Australia are eligible to enter.
 Outside of these preliminary requirements, the qualities and characteristics of nominations under the commercial building category include: